PiotrMakarewicz/deploy/oracle/README.md

  - make openstack deploy idempotent so that you do not have to make a new instance if something goes wrong (NEW project for Dr Grzanka?)

  - dodać w przeglądarce certyfikat do frontendu i backendu
+ - remove password from branches of yaptide repo

 ## To mention
  - HTTPS forced on calls between front and backend (we want HTTP but app forces HTTPS, which the backend does not listen for) - attempt: removing `Strict-Transport-Security` from nginx.conf for UI.